 Delhi – Mandawa (255 Kms / 5 hrs)

-After breakfast drive to Mandawa.
-Arrive and check into the Hotel.
+Drive to Mandawa.
 Afternoon, enjoy a sightseeing tour of the town.
 Visit the excellent and amazing painted Havelis (mansions) for which is the region is world-renowned.
 Overnight stay at the hotel.
 Mandawa, also known as Shekhawati, is the open air Art Gallery of Rajasthan.
 The town of Mandawa came into existence in the 18th century when powerful & wealthy merchants built a number of luxurious residences known as Havelis and decorated the walls and interiors with beautiful murals.
 In time the merchants migrated to other cities but the Havelis still exit, although they are a shadow of what they used to be.
-Overnight stay at the hotel.
-(B)
+Accommodation: Hotel

 Mandawa - Bikaner (195 Kms / 4hrs)

-Drive to Bikaner, on arrival Check-in hotel, afternoon visit Junagarh Fort, Rat Temple and Camel breading farm.
+Drive to Bikaner.
+Afternoon, visit Junagarh Fort, Rat Temple and Camel breading farm.
 Junagarh fort was built from 1589 to 1594 is very unique and beautiful structure, Rat Temple or Karni Mata Temple was originally constructed around 1530, after the Mahaprayan of Karni Mata, who was an incarnation of the goddess of power and victory, Durga.
-Overnight stay at the hotel.
-(B)
+Accommodation: Hotel

 Bikaner - Khimsar (158 Kms / 3.5 hrs)

-After breakfast, we drive to Khimsar.
-Arrive Khimsar & visit the amazing Khimsar Fort.
-Perched on the edge on the great Thar Desert.
-Evening, enjoy an exciting Jeep Safari to exotic Sand Dunes.
-Overnight stay at the hotel.
-(B)
+Drive to Khimsar.
+Afternoon, visit the amazing Khimsar Fort set on the edge of the Thar Desert.
+Evening, enjoy an exciting Jeep Safari to the exotic Sand Dunes.
+Accommodation: Hotel

 Khimsar - Manwar Camp (135 Kms / 3 hrs)

-After breakfast, we drive to Manwar.
-Arrive Manwar and check into the Tented Camps.
-Enjoy an exciting camel safari in the desert and experience the unique tribal desert villages.
-Enjoy dinner around the campfire with musicians from the desert.
-Overnight stay at the Camp.
-(B, D)
+Drive to Manwar check into the Tented Camps.
+Enjoy a camel safari in the desert and visit tribal desert villages.
+In the evening, dinner is served around the campfire with traditional desert musicians.

 Manwar Camp – Jodhpur (110 Kms / 2.5 hrs)